lgbt-foundation/whitepaper/whitepaper.md

   * 53% have been sexually assaulted at one point in their lives, compared to 47% of all USTS respondents
   * 6.7% were HIV+, nearly five times the rate of the USTS sample and 20 times the U.S. population

 The growing acceptance of the LGBT community has not yet reached the most marginalized within the community and those living in the most oppressive areas of the world.
-While 26 countries now recognize marriage equality, in 72 countries (37% of United Nation member states) it is an outright crime to be gay or partake in same-sex sexual activities.<sup>inequ-2</sup> In ten countries, the death penalty is an official legal punishment for being gay or partaking in same-sex activities<sup>inequ-3</sup>.
+While 26 countries now recognize marriage equality, in 72 countries (37% of United Nation member states) it is an outright crime to be gay or partake in same-sex sexual activities.<sup>inequ-2</sup> In ten countries, the death penalty is an official legal punishment for being gay or partaking in same-sex sexual activities<sup>inequ-3</sup>.

 ` INSERT TWO GRAPHICS - ONE WORLDMAP LIKE ON WIKIPEDIA AND ONE WITH THE SIZE OF PEOPLE IN SAFE, UNDEFINED AND DANGEROUS ZONES `